aditig05/C_Shell/README.md

 ## Handling Other Commands
 It is noted that any commands not explicitly handled by "Aish" are executed through the `execvp` function, allowing for flexibility in command execution.

-Including comprehensive documentation in your project like this helps users and contributors grasp your shell's capabilities and structure, promoting ease of use and development.